-The market for care coordination includes medical services outside dialysis, such as services in the area of vascular surgery, non-dialysis-related laboratory services, administrative services for resident physicians, hospitalist and intensivist services, health plan services for dialysis patients, coordinated delivery of pharmacy services as well as primary care.
-In the United States, Fresenius Medical Care provides care coordination mainly within its network of more than 2,000 specialized inpatient physicians (hospitalists and intensivists) and post-acute care providers.
-The company cared for more than one million patients in 2015, at over 180 hospitals.
+The field of Care Coordination currently includes services relating to vascular, cardio-vascular, and endovascular surgery, non-dialysis laboratory testing and physician practice services, as well as coordinating hospitalist and intensivist services by specialist physicians, health plan services, coordinated delivery of pharmacy services, and care services, for example.

+In the United States, Fresenius Medical Care provides Care Coordination, among others, within its network of more than 2,200 providers working across the entire acute episode of care from emergency medicine, hospitalists, and intensivists to transitional care providers.
+At around 350 hospitals and post-acute facilities, the company cared for more than 1.5 million patients in 2016.

-The market for generic IV drugs, clinical nutrition, infusion therapy and medical devices / transfusion technology1
+The market for generic IV drugs, clinical nutrition, infusion therapy, and medical devices/ transfusion technology1

-The global market for generic IV drugs, clinical nutrition, infusion therapy, and medical devices / transfusion technology was worth about €33 billion in 2015.
+The global market for generic IV drugs, clinical nutrition, infusion therapy, and medical devices / transfusion technology was worth about €48 billion in 2016.